 We assess goodwill for impairment at the reporting unit level, which is defined as an operating segment or one level below an operating segment, referred to as a component.
 Our reporting units generally represent one level below reporting segments.
 Potential impairment of goodwill is generally identified by comparing the fair value of a reporting unit with its carrying value.
-Our annual goodwill impairment test performed on July 1, 2019 did not result in any impairment charges, as the fair value of each reporting unit exceeded its carrying value.
+Our annual goodwill impairment test performed on July 1, 2020 did not result in any impairment charges, as the fair value of each reporting unit exceeded its carrying value.

 We generally use the income approach to derive the fair value for impairment assessments.
 This approach calculates fair value by estimating future cash flows attributable to the assets and then discounting these cash flows to a present value using a risk-adjusted discount rate.
-We selected this method because we believe the income approach most appropriately measures our income producing assets.
+We selected this method because we believe the income approach most appropriately measures the value of our income producing assets.
 This approach requires significant management judgment with respect to future volume, revenue and expense growth rates, changes in working capital use, appropriate discount rates, terminal values and other assumptions and estimates.
 The estimates and assumptions used are consistent with BD's business plans.
-The use of alternative estimates and assumptions could increase or decrease the estimated fair value of the asset, and potentially result in different impacts to BD's results of operations.
+The use of alternative estimates and assumptions could increase or decrease the estimated fair value of the asset.
 Actual results may differ from management's estimates.